What is Rogaining?

 A central base camp known as a "hash house" provides hot meals throughout the event and teams may return at any time to eat, rest or sleep.
 Teams travel at their own pace and anyone from children to grandparents can experience the personal satisfaction that comes from cross-country navigation at their own level of competition and comfort.
 Team members stay within earshot of each other.

-Would you like to try rogaining, but don't know what is involved?
+Would you like to try rogaining in Tasmania, but don't know what is involved?

-Firstly subscribe to get the newsletter using the subscribe option on the bottom of this page.
+Firstly subscribe to get the newsletter using the subscribe option on this page.
 This will ensure you get event information and entry forms.

 The exact equipment requirements depend on the location and length of the rogaine and will always be listed in the event entry form